VectorInstitute/nano-vectordb-rs/docs/src/design_choices.md

 ### Hybrid JSON/base64 format

-The serialization strategy, i.e. the approach to convert the da8ta into a storable or transmittable format
+The serialization strategy, i.e. the approach to convert the da8ta into a storable or transmittable format.
+The JSON format is used for metadata and the base64 format is used for the actual data.
+This hybrid approach is chosen for:

+* Human-readable metadata
+* Compact binary data
+* Efficient data transfer